community-led-design/kit/src/collections/resources/documenting-and-collecting-co-design-outcomes.md

 ### Writing summaries or synthesis

 Writing summaries is a helpful way of documenting multiple things (ex. audio clips, drawings, videos) in an easy to read and digestible way.
-Please refer to [Synthesis of Co-design Outcomes](/resources/Synthesizing-Co-design-Outcomes/) for more information on how to do this.
+Please refer to [Synthesizing Co-design Outcomes](/resources/Synthesizing-Co-design-Outcomes/) for more information on how to do this.

 ### A note on confidentiality